 With that said, let us take a look at the commonly used yoga lingo you would come across during your training.
 First, let us understand a bit about the different yoga styles.

-The Yoga Styles
+Registered Yoga School – The Yoga Styles

-Yoga is much more than just sitting cross-legged all day and chanting a mantra.
+Registered Yoga School is much more than just sitting cross-legged all day and chanting a mantra.
 Recently, this ancient art has become a global phenomenon.
 Thanks to the numerous physical and mental health benefits different yoga styles offer.

 Given below are the best yoga styles you can choose to learn.